Sci-Fi Writing Workshop

 Finally, since the goal of SciFi prototyping is to learn something new about potential futures in the system of interest, it is central upon finishing the scenario(s), to have a period of reflection, reporting-out, and learning.

 There are multiple steps in the reporting process.
 The organizers review the stories, illustrate them, and publish them online.
 The participants (among others) can read the stories.
 Please let us know if you do not want us to share your story publicly.
-A while after, a video-conference takes place with the participants for a discussion.
+If we receive many submissions, we will organize a video-conference with the participants for a discussion.
 The main goal is to share the experience of thinking about future developments and indicate which future developments are desirable and usable in the scenario workshop.